Nicolò Bulega

 Bulega is the son of former Grand Prix motorcycle racer, Davide Bulega.
+He is set to leave the Superbike World Championship to join the VR46 Racing Team for the season.

 Career

 Early career

-Born in Montecchio Emilia, Bulega started his career aged 8 in the Italian Minimoto Championship.
-In 2010 he made his debut in MiniGP 50, in both the Italian and European championships, winning both in 2011.
-In 2012 he won the Italian Championship 125 PreGP and the following year he won the Italian Championship Pre GP 250.
-As a result, he moved into the CEV Moto3 Championship for the 2014 season, he finished 6th overall in his rookie season with two podium finishes.
+Born in Montecchio Emilia, Bulega started his career at the age of eight in the Italian Minimoto Championship.
+In 2010, he made his debut in MiniGP 50, in both the Italian and European championships, winning both in 2011.
+In 2012, he won the Italian Championship 125 PreGP, and in the following year, he won the Italian Championship Pre GP 250.
+As a result, he moved into the CEV Moto3 Championship for the 2014 season, he finished sixth overall in his rookie season with two podium finishes.
+He would then go on to win the 2015 season.

-Bulega also won the 2015 FIM CEV Moto3 Junior World Championship.